amandacruiz/cybersecurity-home-lab/documentation/lab-setup.md

 ## Network Configuration

 Current Setup:
-- Host-only network configured in VirtualBox
+- One network adapter configured per virtual machine
-- Virtual machines can communicate in an isolated environment
+- Adapter settings are manually changed depending on the task
+- Host-only networking is used for isolated lab exercises
-- External network access can be enabled when updates or software downloads are required
+- External connectivity is enabled when updates or software downloads are required

 Purpose:
-- Provides a controlled environment for practicing cybersecurity concepts without affecting the home network
+- Provides a controlled environment for practicing cybersecurity concepts while allowing software updates when needed

 ## Current Learning Focus